 The fieldwork process provides an opportunity for the student to develop professional research skills and work on topics that have the potential to make a valuable contribution to the field of Anthropology and to the broader research community.

 The remaining time will be devoted to analyzing ethnographic data and writing the PhD thesis.
 Theses will vary in format and internal organization, depending upon the precise topic under review.
 However, the Department expects theses to be of a reasonable length, topically focused, stylistically consistent, lucidly written, and logically argued.
 Students should look at previous theses from Memorial and elsewhere as examples of what is expected.

 The thesis should be completed within one to two years following the completion of fieldwork.
 In order to ensure that this goal is achieved, students should develop a timetable of work with their supervisor(s).
 While the program has a two-year residency requirement, it is strongly recommended that all candidates continue to reside in St. John's until their theses are completed, with the exception of time spent in the field.

-Once the thesis has been submitted for review, students must successfully pass an oral defence.
-More information about thesis submission and defence procedures can be obtained from the Memorial University School of Graduate Studies Web Site.
+Once the thesis has been submitted for review, students must successfully pass an oral defense.
+More information about thesis submission and defense procedures can be obtained from the Memorial University School of Graduate Studies Web Site.